Lost in the Source Language: How Large Language Models Evaluate the Quality of Machine Translation

 12 Jan 2024 · Xu Huang, Zhirui Zhang, Xiang Geng, Yichao Du, Jiajun Chen, ShuJian Huang ·

-Large Language Models (LLMs) have achieved remarkable results in the machine translation evaluation task, yet there remains a gap in knowledge regarding how they utilize the provided data to conduct evaluations.
-This study aims to explore how LLMs leverage source and reference information in evaluating translations, with the ultimate goal of better understanding the working mechanism of LLMs.
-To this end, we design the controlled experiments across various input modes and model types, and employ both coarse-grained and fine-grained prompts to discern the utility of source versus reference information.
-Surprisingly, we find that reference information significantly enhances the evaluation accuracy, while source information sometimes is counterproductive, indicating a lack of cross-lingual capability when using LLMs to evaluate translations.
-We further conduct a meta-evaluation for translation error detection of LLMs, observing a similar phenomenon.
+This study investigates how Large Language Models (LLMs) leverage source and reference data in machine translation evaluation task, aiming to better understand the mechanisms behind their remarkable performance in this task.
+We design the controlled experiments across various input modes and model types, and employ both coarse-grained and fine-grained prompts to discern the utility of source versus reference information.
+We find that reference information significantly enhances the evaluation accuracy, while surprisingly, source information sometimes is counterproductive, indicating LLMs' inability to fully leverage the cross-lingual capability when evaluating translations.
+Further analysis of the fine-grained evaluation and fine-tuning experiments show similar results.
 These findings also suggest a potential research direction for LLMs that fully exploits the cross-lingual capability of LLMs to achieve better performance in machine translation evaluation tasks.

 PDF Abstract